MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-allocation.md

 ### Consume an allocation

 Select **Consume** to consume an allocation.
-To ensure that you consume within the correct allocation group and hierarchy, enter the same sets of organization and dimension details that you entered when you created the allocation.
+To ensure that you consume within the correct allocation group and hierarchy, enter the same sets of organization and dimension details when creating the allocation.

 ### Reallocate an allocation